 Adjust your driving accordingly.
-See DIC Warnings and Messages on page 3-45 for more information.
+See DIC Warnings and Messages on page 4-41 for more information.

 The Traction Control System is automatically enabled whenever the vehicle is started.
 To limit wheel spin, especially in slippery road conditions, always leave the system enabled.
 TCS can be turned off if needed.

 It is recommended to leave the system on for normal driving conditions, but it may be necessary to turn the system off if the vehicle is stuck in sand, mud, ice or snow, and you want to "rock" the vehicle to attempt to free it.
 It may also be necessary to turn off the system when driving in extreme off-road conditions where high wheel spin is required.
-See If Your Vehicle is Stuck in Sand, Mud, Ice, or Snow on page 4-20.
+See If Your Vehicle is Stuck in Sand, Mud, Ice, or Snow on page 5-19.

-To turn the system off or on, press and release this button located on the center console.
+To turn the system off or on, press and release this button on the vertical surface in front of the center console armrest.